-A major beginning for the technology occured 1950 when Dr. Wernher von Braul was brought in to lead a group of 118 German scientists for the Army rocket program.
-The development of missiles led to the formation of Redstone Aresenal then the Marshall Space Flight Center in 1960.
+A major beginning for the technology occurred in 1950 when Dr. Wernher von Braun was brought in to lead a group of 118 German scientists for the Army rocket program.
+The development of missiles led to the formation of Redstone Arsenal then the Marshall Space Flight Center in 1960.
 Most of the German scientists ended up moving to the area.
 NASA engineers became paramount in designing rocket engines which would lift rockets into space and eventually carry us to the moon.
 In 1970 the U.S. Space and Rocket Center was begun and later became a major attraction for the area.

-Some of the rich history can be experienced at Alabama Constitution Village, and Burritt On the Mountain.
+Some of the rich histories can be experienced at Alabama Constitution Village and Burritt On the Mountain.
 These portray the historical significance of the area both locally and across the state.
-Children can enjoy history at the hands-on Earlyworks Museum and life on the rails in 1800’s at the Huntsville Historic Depot.
+Children can enjoy history at the hands-on Earlyworks Museum and experience life on the rails in 1800’s at the Huntsville Historic Depot.